 We are early in our development efforts and we have not initiated Clinical Trials for any of our AXA Candidates to allow for development of such candidates as drug product candidates.
+In addition, as an organization, we have not yet commenced or completed any Clinical Trials.
 With the exception of AXA1665 for which we plan to file an IND, we are currently developing our AXA Candidates as non-drug products under food regulations, although the ultimate pathway under which we will develop our other AXA Candidates is subject to change depending on a number of factors.
 We were formed in 2008, have no products approved for commercial sale as drugs or marketed via other regulatory pathways (e.g., non-drug products) and have not generated any revenue from product sales.
 Our ability to generate product revenue or profits, which we do not expect will occur for many years, if ever, will depend on the successful development and eventual commercialization of our AXA Candidates, which may never occur.

 Our limited operating history may make it difficult to evaluate our technology and industry and predict our future performance.
 Specifically, to date we have conducted Non-IND, IRB-Approved Clinical Studies for our AXA Candidates to evaluate safety and tolerability only in healthy subjects or subjects with certain disease conditions.
-If we decide to develop an AXA Candidate under an IND with patient populations reflecting the desired indication for such AXA Candidate, the physiological structure and function data we observed in our Non-IND, IRB-Approved Clinical Studies for such AXA Candidate may not be replicated in or consistent with results from Clinical Trials and such AXA Candidate may not meet therapeutic efficacy endpoints in Clinical Trials.
+If we decide to develop an AXA Candidate under an IND as a drug product with patient populations reflecting the desired indication for such AXA Candidate, the physiological structure and function data we observed in our Non-IND, IRB-Approved Clinical Studies for such AXA Candidate may not be replicated in or consistent with results from Clinical Trials and such AXA Candidate may not meet therapeutic efficacy endpoints in Clinical Trials.

 Our short history as an operating company makes any assessment of our future success or viability subject to significant uncertainty.
 We will encounter risks and difficulties frequently experienced by early-stage companies in evolving fields.
-If we do not address these risks successfully, our business will suffer.
+If we do not address these or other risks successfully, our business will suffer.
 Similarly, we expect that our financial condition, expenditures and operating results will fluctuate significantly from quarter to quarter and year to year due to a variety of factors, many of which are beyond our control.
 As a result, our stockholders should not rely upon the results of any quarterly or annual period as an indicator of future operating performance.